 The scientist can use this chart (called an electropherogram) to determine whether the sample is from a male or female, and whether it is from a single individual or from multiple individuals.
-In a male, the gender marker (known as amelogenin) shows two different sized peaks.
+In a male, the sex marker (known as amelogenin) shows two separate peaks.
 In a female, only one of these peaks is seen.
+In mixtures the height of the peaks can sometimes be used to determine whether it is likely that the mixture includes a female